panvol/pandemic-volunteers/app/views/pages/terms.md

 2.2 As a user of this Site, you agree not to:

-**●** Systematically retrieve data or other content from the Site to a compile database or directory without written permission from us
+ * Systematically retrieve data or other content from the Site to a compile database or directory without written permission from us

-**●** Make any unauthorized use of the Site, including collecting usernames and/or email addresses of users to send unsolicited email or creating user accounts under false pretenses
+ * Make any unauthorized use of the Site, including collecting usernames and/or email addresses of users to send unsolicited email or creating user accounts under false pretenses

-**●** Use the Site to advertise or sell goods and services
+ * Use the Site to advertise or sell goods and services

-**●** Circumvent, disable, or otherwise interfere with security-related features of the Site, including features that prevent or restrict the use or copying of any content or enforce limitations on the use
+ * Circumvent, disable, or otherwise interfere with security-related features of the Site, including features that prevent or restrict the use or copying of any content or enforce limitations on the use

-**●** Engage in unauthorized framing of or linking to the Site
+ * Engage in unauthorized framing of or linking to the Site

-**●** Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords
+ * Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords

-**●** Make improper use of our support services, or submit false reports of abuse or misconduct
+ * Make improper use of our support services, or submit false reports of abuse or misconduct

-**●** Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools
+ * Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools

-**●** Interfere with, disrupt, or create an undue burden on the Site or the networks and services connected to the Site
+ * Interfere with, disrupt, or create an undue burden on the Site or the networks and services connected to the Site

-\*●\* Attempt to impersonate another user or person, or use the username of another user
+ * Attempt to impersonate another user or person, or use the username of another user

-\*●\* Sell or otherwise transfer your profile
+ * Sell or otherwise transfer your profile

-\*●\* Use any information obtained from the Site in order to harass, abuse, or harm another person
+ * Use any information obtained from the Site in order to harass, abuse, or harm another person

-\*●\* Use the Site or our content as part of any effort to compete with us or to create a revenue-generating endeavor or commercial enterprise
+ * Use the Site or our content as part of any effort to compete with us or to create a revenue-generating endeavor or commercial enterprise

-\*●\* Decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Site
+ * Decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Site

-\*●\* Attempt to access any portions of the Site that you are restricted from accessing
+ * Attempt to access any portions of the Site that you are restricted from accessing

-\*●\* Harass, annoy, intimidate, or threaten any of our employees, agents, or other users
+ * Harass, annoy, intimidate, or threaten any of our employees, agents, or other users

-\*●\* Delete the copyright or other proprietary rights notice from any of the content
+ * Delete the copyright or other proprietary rights notice from any of the content

-\*●\* Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material that interferes with any party’s uninterrupted use and enjoyment of the Site, or any material that acts as a passive or active information collection or transmission mechanism
+ * Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material that interferes with any party’s uninterrupted use and enjoyment of the Site, or any material that acts as a passive or active information collection or transmission mechanism

-\*●\* Use, launch, or engage in any automated use of the system, such as using scripts to send comments or messages, robots, scrapers, offline readers, or similar data gathering and extraction tools
+ * Use, launch, or engage in any automated use of the system, such as using scripts to send comments or messages, robots, scrapers, offline readers, or similar data gathering and extraction tools

-\*●\* Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site
+ * Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site

-\*●\* Use the Site in a manner inconsistent with any applicable laws or regulations
+ * Use the Site in a manner inconsistent with any applicable laws or regulations

-\*●\* Threaten users with negative feedback or offering services solely to give positive feedback to users
+ * Threaten users with negative feedback or offering services solely to give positive feedback to users

-\*●\* Misrepresent experience, skills, or information about a User
+ * Misrepresent experience, skills, or information about a User

-\*●\* Advertise products or services not intended by us
+ * Advertise products or services not intended by us

-\*●\* Falsely imply a relationship with us or another company with whom you do not have a relationship
+ * Falsely imply a relationship with us or another company with whom you do not have a relationship

-<a id="orgddf5936"></a>

-# 3. Our content
+# 3. Our Content

 3.1 Unless otherwise indicated, the Site and Services including source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Site (**Our Content**) are owned or licensed to us, and are protected by copyright and trade mark laws.